 If you've found yourself considering ways to invest, but aren't quite sure how to get your feet wet, there's a simple way to begin: investment apps.
 Investing has never been more straightforward.
 Intuitive and user-friendly, these apps create investment portfolios based on the answers you give to questionnaires after creating an account.
-With nominal, day-to-day contributions, these apps function like a 401(k) in the sense that money is allotted toward these investments without you having to think about it.
+With nominal, day-to-day contributions, these apps function like a 401(k) in the sense that money is allotted towards these investments without you having to think about it.

 Curious to learn more about how they work?
-Keep reading for the best investing apps that make the daunting world of trading much easier to navigate.
+Keep reading for the four best investing apps that make the daunting world of trading easier to negotiate.

 Beginners to investing will find themselves in good hands with Robinhood, a free stock-trading app.
 Unlike most stock-trading apps, Robinhood is completely commission-free and has a fairly wide assortment of investment opportunities.
 The app's interface is minimal and streamlined, perfect for beginners who can do without the extra bells and whistles of more advanced apps.
 If you're already familiar with investing in stocks, you may find Robinhood's capabilities to be limited, but for newcomers, this app is a great place to start trading.

 Like Robinhood and Acorns, Wealthfront is a computer-automated investing app that is great for beginners who prefer a hands-off approach to investing.
 After completing a questionnaire, the app will invest in one of 20 portfolios that is the best fit based on your answers.
 From there, all you have to do is check back in on the app periodically to see your returns.
-Like Acorns, Wealthfront charges a small fee of 0.25% for accounts with more than a $10,000 balance.
+Like Acorns, Wealthfront charges a small fee of 25% for accounts with more than a $10,000 balance.
 Accounts under that amount are free, but there is a $500 minimum to have an account.